Willamare/OeCNeRF/README.md

-# Overexposure-Robust Neural Radiance Fields for Novel View Synthesis
+# Extreme lighting Robust Neural Radiance Fields for Novel View synthesis
 # 1 Dataset
 We use datasets in our experiments: